New insulation monitoring device for uninterruptible power supply systems developed by MEPhI students

 Device development process

 The work began with mathematical modeling.
-Then, the students prepared technical documentation, including the device's passport and operating manual.
+Then the students prepared technical documentation, including the device passport and operating instructions.
 After that, they assembled a prototype, placing the components on a board.

-Insulation monitoring device developed by young MEPhI specialists
+Insulation monitoring device developed by young specialists of MEPhI

-Insulation monitoring device developed by young MEPhI specialists
+Insulation monitoring device developed by young specialists of MEPhI

 Our institute started engaging in research and development work back in October last year.
 During this time, we have successfully completed two projects.
 At first, it seemed difficult, but that fueled my interest because, in addition to studying, I wanted to apply my knowledge in practice, and since such an opportunity arose, I gave it my all.
-There were even times when I stayed at the institute until 11 pm!
+Sometimes I even stayed at the institute until 11 pm!
 As you work, you start to understand what needs to be done.

 Dmitry Postnikov, one of the participants in the design and development of the device